romjacket/skeletonKey/ReadMe.md

 skeletonKey 0.99.70.41

- 2020-02-04 5:13 PM
+ 2020-02-05 12:00 PM

 by romjacket

 This tool is a unified interface for ROMs, emulators and frontends.
-SkeletonKey can be used as a GUI to download and configure emulators, deploy frontends, launch ROMs, and manage assets & artwork by leveraging internet ROM-repositories, metadata-databases, art/video-scrapers and retroArch's netplay capabilities
+SkeletonKey can be used as a GUI to download and configure emulators, deploy frontends, launch ROMs, manage assets & artwork by leveraging metadata-databases, art/video-scrapers.

 Official files are found at GITHUB http://github.com/romjacket/skeletonKey